See how, locally and internationally, the ACS strives to live by a clearly defined set of goals and ideals.

 Who We Are

 The American Cancer Society is a nationwide, community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
-Headquartered in Atlanta, Georgia, the ACS has 12 geographic Divisions, more than 900 local offices nationwide, and a presence in more than 5,100 communities.
+Headquartered in Atlanta, Georgia, the ACS has regional and local offices throughout the country that support 11 geographical Divisions and ensure we have a presence in every community.

-View a summary of how ACS is organized and operated.
+View a summary of how the ACS is organized and how we operate.

 Learn how we save lives every day as we work to create a world with less cancer and more birthdays.

-Explore the early days of ACS, including how we got started, our first cancer education campaign, and early advances in cancer research.
+Explore the early days of the ACS including how we got started, our first cancer education campaign, and early advances in cancer research.

 Download the ACS Stewardship Report as well as financial statements and forms.